CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

 ## TL;DR

-If you'd rather just see the code, it's all available on [GitHub](http://github.com/CultivateHQ/conman_ui).
+If you'd rather just see the code, it's available on [GitHub](http://github.com/CultivateHQ/conman_ui).
 You can look at the commit history to see the steps involved.

 Jump [straight to part 2](#part_2) to carry on with the tutorial.